dysonreturns/sc2ai/docs/README.md

 Mac (Apple® silicon / Intel®), Microsoft© Windows, WSL and Linux® are all supported.

-## First rule - only tell the _cool_ nerds
+You should read this file and then {file:docs/QUICK_REFERENCE.md proceed to the tutorials}.

+## I am Jack's digital fury
 The things we write are called "bots".
-They beat crap out of eachother on https://aiarena.net.
+They beat crap out of each other on https://aiarena.net.
 There are [regular tournaments](https://www.youtube.com/@ProbotsAI) and a permanent live stream here https://www.twitch.tv/aiarenastream.

 That's right, you just stumbled upon the final boss of competitive coding.
 Welcome to Fight Club for Nerds, nerd.